Skip to content Skip to sidebar Skip to footer

 The places to visit in India during the monsoon aren’t just scenic.
 They’re emotionally cinematic.
 Think long drives through cloud-wrapped ghats, afternoon tea while rain hammers a tin roof, and evenings so quiet you can hear the river from your bed.

-10 Places in India That Look Straight Out of Europe
+10 Places in India That Look Straight Out of Europe– Ranked for August 2026

 1. Coorg, Karnataka — The Scotland of India

-What to do: Walk through Dubare Elephant Camp (in permitted zones), visit Abbey Falls when it’s roaring with monsoon water, or simply sit on a plantation porch and watch the rain.
+What to do: Walk through Dubare Elephant Camp (in permitted zones) — elephant interaction runs 9–11am and 4.30–5.30pm, though activities are routinely suspended in heavy rain, so call ahead rather than driving out on spec.
+Visit Abbey Falls (₹15 entry) when it’s roaring with monsoon water, or simply sit on a plantation porch and watch the rain.

 Where to stay: StayVista’s curated plantation villas in Coorg give you the full estate experience — private pools, valley views, and breakfasts that make leaving feel unnecessary.